 4) Abstract thinking as worrying: This is a surprising finding in researches that worrying is only abstract logical activity, and it has little or nothing to do with concrete aspects of reality.
 A problem may have various aspects, and several aspects may be worth considering.
 But some aspects may be purely logical or theoretical which do not need any careful look.
 Worriers are of the belief that thinking must keep going, without any real implementation.
 So worriers tend to keep looking for all sorts of possible outcomes, many of which may never happen in future.
 This kind of thinking style makes them abstract thinkers, and they really don’t care about concrete aspects of problems which really could solve them.
 Problem-solving is a goal-directed activity, and thinking over the problem requires that those possibilities should be explored or analyzed which are related to the real-world aspects of it.
 But what if one keeps exploring all logical outcomes without any concern with reality.
 These solutions may be important but in some other contexts.
 Worriers become irrational here.
 And since they think too much about these possible outcomes, they tend to believe in all of them, and this keeps the process of worrying continuously.
 If all outcomes are equally likely to happen, then they require some more deep exploration.

-Please check out the links below for my podcasts on the same topic.
-(Like and Share the links)
+Please check out the videos below for my podcasts on the same topic.
+(Like and Share the links, Subscribe the Channel)